Chapter 8 : The Shrieking Shack

 This wipes the grin off his face.
 His face is riddled with confusion now.
 “Rora, I don’t know what you mean, I-“ but he falters.
 “Please, why are you so upset?”

-“I think that Ravenclaw girl might know,” I hiss darkly.
+“I think Marlene might know,” I hiss darkly.
 His face falls at this and he says nothing.

 I take a deep breath for a moment, trying to collect myself.
 “Look Sirius,” I say firmly.
 “Go back to the party.
 I’m done with it.”